ronivay/XenOrchestraInstallerUpdater/README.md

 ./install-xo.sh
 ```

-Tool makes some checks and offers options to update/install Xen-Orchestra or deploy a container.
+Tool makes some checks and offers options:

+1. Autoinstall
+ - Installs all dependencies (necessary packages and Xen-Orchestra itself)
+ - Packages listed in the end of this README

+2. Update / Install without dependencies
+ - Installs Xen-Orchestra from latest sources (doesn't install any packages)

+3. Deploy container
+ - Offers options to build container locally or pull from dockerhub

+notes:

+ - If you choose to install with option 2, you need to take care that required packages are already installed
+ - You can change xo-server and xo-web git branch by editing xo-install.sh scripts $BRANCH variable

 ### docker
 You can also build the docker image locally if you wish or pull it from [docker hub](https://hub.docker.com/r/ronivay/xen-orchestra/) without using the script.